-Business owners who operate in the country need a thorough understanding of this system and how it can impact their business.
+Business owners who operate in China need to maintain a thorough understanding of this system and how it can impact their business.

-Below, we explain what the social credit system is, how it works, and what its potential implications for businesses might be.
+Below, we explain what the Chinese social credit system is, how it works, and what its potential implications for businesses may be.

 Currently, businesses are being categorized based on their compliance standards, as well as their audit and financial records.
 More than 33 million businesses in China have been given a score, and many companies have already been blacklisted.

-Because the system is still in the process of being implemented, there are regional variations.
+Because the China social credit system is still in the process of being implemented, there are regional variations.
 Some city councils run the system in certain regions while other areas base scores on data held by private technology platforms.